 But with finishers, you can manipulate so many variables, including:

 - Rest periods

-It really comes down to this.
-Ask yourself – do you look forward to a crazy set and rep scheme with your “finisher of the day”?
+It comes down to this.
+Do you look forward to a crazy set and rep scheme with your “finisher of the day”?
 Are you excited about working out or heading to the gym?
 If you are, you stay more consistent.

 And you already know the KING of success is consistency.

-That’s how workout finishers work – it’s a plug and play system.
+That’s how workout finishers work – it’s a plug-and-play system.
 You can use them with ANY workout.
-Just plug them at the end or you can do them on an off day.
+Just plug them in at the end, or you can do them on an off day.